SNAP

 The Student Nighttime Auxiliary Patrol (SNAP) is a free, nightly, campus safety and transportation service for currently-enrolled UF students and is sponsored by UF Student Government, Student Traffic Court and UF Transportation and Parking Services.
 SNAP operates four to seven 15-passenger vans (depending on demand) seven nights a week from 8:30 PM – 3 AM.

-SNAP can only transport current UF students and staff and cannot provide service for family members, guests or other companions (unless those individuals are also current UF students or staff members).
+SNAP can only transport current UF students and staff with valid Gator 1 IDs and cannot provide service for family members, guests or other companions (unless those individuals are also current UF students or staff members).

 Download The UF SNAP By Spare App To Request Rides